One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 Bologna and Emilia Romagna

 Bologna is one of the best cities in Italy for food lovers.
-A large student town, it is considered Italy’s liveliest city, with an excellent restaurant, bar and nightlife scene.
+I just got back from it and I can tell you I ate my way around town, there’s such a great offer here!
+A large student town, it is considered Italy’s liveliest city, with an excellent restaurant, bar, and nightlife scene.

-Make sure to also sign up for a food tour and a cooking class – this is where lasagne were invented and you will want to unveil all their secrets.
-Foods you should try other than lasagne include tortellacci and mortadella.
+Make sure to also sign up for a food tour and a cooking class—this is where lasagne was invented, and you will want to unveil all their secrets.
+Foods you should try other than lasagne include tortellini, tagliatelle al ragu, cotoletta alla bolognese and mortadella.

-Don’t miss Ravenna, a beautiful city with a fine collection of Byzantine mosaics (the city was the seat of King Theodoric the Great, who was from Constantinople) which you’ll find in the seven UNESCO-listed buildings (the most impressive is the 5th century Neonian Baptistery.
+Don’t miss Ravenna, a beautiful city with a fine collection of Byzantine mosaics (the city was the seat of King Theodoric the Great, who was from Constantinople).
+The mosaics are found in the seven UNESCO-listed buildings around the city.
+The most impressive is the 5th-century Neonian Baptistery.

-HOW LONG TO STAY: I recommend spending at least 2 days in Bologna, plus an additional 3 to explore other places in the region.
+HOW LONG TO STAY: I recommend spending at least two days in Bologna and an additional three to explore other places in the region.

 San Marino